No lemons, no melon—Too bad I hid a boot

 - The PBS science show Nova featured a documentary on the building of the Panama canal.
 Its title was taken from one of the most famous palindromes in history: "A Man, a Plan, a Canal...Panama!"

-- Lampshaded in The Middle Man when a villain leaves hints in the form of a palindrome.
+- Lampshaded in The Middle Man with a villain called The Palindrome (whose name turns out to be Ivan Avi), who leaves hints in the form of palindromes.

 - They Might Be Giants have a song called "I Palindrome I," which features: